Single Ru atoms with precise coordination on a monolayer layered double hydroxide for efficient electrooxidation catalysis†

 The catalytic properties of single-atom catalysts (SACs) can be influenced largely by the chemical environment exerted by supports.
 Therefore, a precise location of the single atom is essential for understanding of the reaction mechanism and design of novel SACs.
 However, the preparation of SACs with a precise location remains a great challenge.
 Herein, we report a facile one-step method to synthesize single Ru atoms supported on a monolayer NiFe-layered double hydroxide (mono-NiFe).
 Detailed studies demonstrate that the single Ru atoms are not dispersed randomly in the LDH structure, but are uniquely located on the top of the Fe-metal atom of mono-NiFe via three oxygen atoms.
 Furthermore, these SACs prove to be highly active for the hydrazine electrooxidation reaction.
 Density functional theory calculations demonstrate that the single Ru atoms can stabilize the hydrazine electrooxidation intermediate with one unpaired electron (*N2H3 and *N2H), thus lowering the reaction barrier for the rate-determining step.
 Moreover, the loading amount of single Ru atoms with a precise location can even go up to 7.0 wt% without any aggregation.

-- This article is part of the themed collection: 2018 Chemical Science HOT Article Collection
+- This article is part of the themed collections: Editor’s Choice – Jinlong Gong and 2018 Chemical Science HOT Article Collection